You can apply enamel paint over unsealed cement paint. Unsealed cement paint doesn’t have a glossy finish or additives that prevent paint adhesion.

 - Concrete paste or concrete filler (for repairs)

-First, clean and degrease the cement paint.
-Cleaning will remove oils, grease, stains, and dirt from the concrete that can prevent paint from sticking.
+Clean and degrease the cement paint finish to remove dirt, dust, oils, grease, and stains that can prevent paint adhesion.

 3. Apply Paint Primer